Wolves 1-1 Newcastle: Your views

 - Published

-We asked for your comments after Newcastle salvaged a point in their 1-1 draw with Wolves.
+We asked for your comments after Wolves conceded late to draw with 1-1 with Newcastle.

 Here are some of your thoughts: